The Wanted: 2021–present: Reunion, Most Wanted: The Greatest Hits and Parker's death

 Since 2020, the band had been teasing a reunion.
 On 5 September 2021, it was reported that a reunion would be officially announced on 8 September, with new music and performances announced, including raising money for cancer charities in support of band member Tom Parker, who was diagnosed with an inoperable stage 4 glioblastoma in late 2020.

 On 8 September 2021, it was announced that the band would return with a greatest hits album titled Most Wanted: The Greatest Hits, set to be released on 8 November.
 The album would also include new music.
 Additionally, the band were set to perform at a charity concert by Tom Parker titled "Inside My Head – The Concert" at the Royal Albert Hall on 20 September 2021, the band's first performance together in seven years.
 The concert raised money for the cancer charities Stand Up to Cancer and The National Brain Appeal.

 On 13 October 2021, the band released "Rule The World", co-written by Max George, their first single in seven years.
 This was closely followed by their greatest hits album, Most Wanted: The Greatest Hits, on 12 November 2021, which included another new song titled "Colours", co-written by Nathan Sykes, alongside all the fan favourites and some newly recorded acoustic tracks.
 Their Christmas single, a cover of East 17's "Stay Another Day", was released 5 November 2021 and also features on the deluxe version of Most Wanted.
 An acoustic cover of "Remember" by Becky Hill and David Guetta was released as the first promotional single off the album.

 They kicked off their twelve-date Most Wanted: The Greatest Hits Tour on 3 March 2022 in Glasgow, which saw them travel up and down the UK performing to all their fans before finishing on 17 March 2022, in Liverpool.
-They were joined by special guest HRVY across all twelve dates.
+They were joined by special guest Hrvy across all twelve dates.
 The band teamed up with the iPledge charity, where they donated £1 from every single ticket sale in aid of The Brain Tumour Charity.

 Parker died on 30 March 2022, as stated by his wife.
-The band's single "Gold Forever" surged in sales and streams following the announcement, and the song debuted at number 2 on the UK Official Singles Sales Top 100 on 1 April 2022.
-On 27 April 2022, The Wanted released a new version of the song, titled "Gold Forever (For Tom)" in tribute.
+The band's single "Gold Forever" surged in sales and streams following the announcement, and the song debuted at number 2 on the UK Singles Sales Chart on 1 April 2022.
+On 27 April 2022, the Wanted released a new version of the song, titled "Gold Forever (For Tom)" in tribute.
 All proceeds of the single sales will be donated to The Brain Tumour Charity.